Neural Magic

 Acquisition in 2008

-Identyx specializes in the development and provision of identity management software.
-The company focuses on creating identity integration servers and tools designed to link and manage identity information stored across various disparate data sources.
-Through its innovative solutions, Identyx aims to enhance the efficiency and effectiveness of identity management processes for its clients.
+Identyx is a company focused on developing and providing identity management software.
+It specializes in creating identity integration servers and tools designed to link and manage identity information across various disparate data sources.
+By facilitating the consolidation and organization of identity data, Identyx aims to enhance the efficiency and effectiveness of identity management processes for its clients.

 Amentra